redoio/.github/profile/README.md

 ## Our solution

-We are designing a rules-based eligibility model that embodies the principles of fairness, accountability and transparency.
+We are designing a rules-based and deterministic eligibility model that embodies the principles of fairness, accountability and transparency.
 Our goal is to promote justice and not exacerbate existing biases in our society.
-We are also building a user interface for lawyers to interact with the model and generate cohorts of eligible individuals.

 Code and documentation here: https://github.com/redoio/three_strikes_project